effect-handlers/effects-rosetta-stone/examples/pipes/README.md

 # Pipes

-Standard deep handlers hardwire a particular structural recursion scheme over a computation tree - namely a /fold/ or /catamorphism/.
+Standard deep handlers hardwire a particular structural recursion scheme over a computation tree - namely a *fold* or *catamorphism*.

 Shallow handlers, in contrast, perform a case split on the computation tree, so the programmer has to make explicit recursive calls.
 This